mtruesda/FileManager/README.md

 Uses a splay tree to handle the file manager.
 This will allow me to put together a recents selection and a bunch of other folders relating to different traversal methods.

 As I go along, I have been finding random ways to improve my file manager.
-I've been considering adding balance to the tree so that I can have an option to provide a more accurate recent and least recent section of my file manager.
+I've decided to take a BST approach with insertion because it results in something that allows the user to get a better and more accurate representation of a recents section when doing traversal.

 A big consideration when looking at what the keys of the nodes will look like is how to represent file locations.
 I'm currently planning to use filepaths.

-*** Insert Function ***
-The insert function was modified from what is conventially done because I believed it to be more efficient and faster.
-I may change this later.
-But essentially the way my splay tree currently behaves--when you insert it splays BEFORE inserting, causing the root of the tree to be the nearest found ancestor which then gets accordingly made into the proper tree.

 ### FileManagement.py